openbermuda/80days/stories/talk.rst

 # Community Weather and Climate Risk

-   From LamLam to Everest
+   From Lamlam to Everest

-   A tale of adventure, through hills and dales, over peaks and bridges, from islands in the sea, to clouds in the sky, across the sea and through the sky to the peak of Everest and the universe beyond.
+   A tale of adventure, through hills and dales, from islands in the sea, to clouds in the sky, to the peak of Everest and the universe beyond.

    Johnny Gill